Last updated: October 18, 2022

 - Stay in one room of the home, physically distance from household members and pets, use a different bathroom if possible, improve ventilation and not share personal household items, like cups, towels and utensils.

-- Wear a well-fitting mask while in isolation.
+- Wear a high-quality mask while in isolation if you must be around others.

 When can I end isolation?

-- After 5 full days if fever-free for 24 hours without using fever-reducing medication and other symptoms have improved (loss of taste and smell may persist weeks or months after recovery).
+- If you had symptoms, you can end isolation after 5 full days if fever-free for 24 hours without using fever-reducing medication and other symptoms have improved (loss of taste and smell may persist weeks or months after recovery).
 You may leave your house at this time.

 - If symptoms have not resolved or improved, continue to stay home until fever-free for 24 hours without the use of fever-reducing medication and other symptoms have improved (loss of taste and smell may persist weeks or months after recovery).

-- Wear a well-fitting mask around others for 5 additional days (day 6 through 10).
+- Wear a high-quality mask around others for 5 additional days (day 6 through 10).

 - Contact your health care provider if you have any questions.